yugr/rust-slides/features/cons/arithmetic-checks/analysis.md

 ## Disabling the check

+Limitations:
+  - I only disabled low hanging fruits i.e. places where checks were in nearby code
-I disabled low hanging fruits but didn't touch internal stdlib APIs that use `Option` or `Result` (hoping that compiler will be able to optimize them out).
+  - I didn't modify internal stdlib APIs
+    - e.g. didn't modify functions that return `Option` or `Result` (hoping that compiler will be able to optimize them out)
+    + e.g. didn't modify checks in `size_hint` methods

-I also didn't disable alignment checks (e.g. in `Layout`).
+  - I didn't disable alignment checks (e.g. in `Layout`)

 TODO:
   - determine how to enable/disable feature in compiler/stdlib